“There’s Tough. And Then There’s Texas Tough.”

-Coryell was a hero of Texas’ struggle for independence, a friend of James Bowie, and reportedly died protecting settlers in 1837.
-His grave was lost to history until clues in the oral histories of a former slave community identified a possible final resting place for the brave Texas Ranger.
+The above quote is by Lieutenant Governor David Dewhurst, and it describes James Coryell well.
+Coryell was a prominent hero in Texas’s struggle for independence, was a friend of James Bowie, and reportedly died protecting settlers in 1837.
+His grave was lost to history—that is, until clues in the oral histories of a former slave community identified a possible resting place for the brave Texas Ranger.

-The Texas Historical Commission (THC), in conjunction with the Smithsonian Institution (National Museum of National History), excavated the presumed remains of Texas Ranger James Coryell in February 2011 from a lone gravesite near Bull Hill Cemetery in Falls County.
-From there, they were taken to a laboratory in Pennsylvania where sophisticated technology was used in hopes of retrieving a DNA sample.
-A female descendent was located in Missouri and a DNA sample was provided for the match.
-Ultimately, the skeletal remains were too deteriorated to retrieve a valid DNA sample but other tests are underway that may lend further proof to the person's identity.
+In February 2011, the THC and Smithsonian excavated the presumed remains of James Coryell from a lone gravesite near Bull Hill Cemetery in Falls County.
+The remains were taken to a Pennsylvania laboratory where sophisticated technology was used in attempts to retrieve DNA.
+A female descendent in Missouri had provided a sample for the match, but, ultimately, the skeletal remains were too deteriorated to retrieve a valid sample.

 In 2019, following additional research and examination by Smithsonian anthropologists using state-of-the-art technology, there was enough viable DNA available to finally confirm that the body was indeed that of James Coryell.

 In the summer of 2020, we received a grant of $50,000 to produce a PBS documentary, The Lost Grave of James Coryell, Texas Ranger, which will cover significant periods and players in Texas history and the story of James Coryell.
 The documentary will offer perspective on a diverse set of experiences and events, adding another layer of detail and depth into the history of Texas.